 - the number of scholarships that were awarded to an institution in previous application rounds.

 We would like to emphasise that we want to stimulate participation and nomination of candidates from Francophone countries.
-For Q3 2019 there is extra budget for Jordan, Lebanon, Egypt, Palestinian Territories, Ethiopia, Nigeria and the Francophone countries Burkina Faso, Mali and Niger.
+There is extra budget available for Jordan, Lebanon, Egypt, Palestinian Territories, Ethiopia, Nigeria and the Francophone countries Burkina Faso, Mali and Niger.

 Check the Staatscourant for more information:

 Check if the programme you want to offer meets the above criteria.

 Register the course in Hodex/Studiekeuze 123 before the date specified below.
 Make sure you indicate that the course is open for OKP scholarship holders.

 Once you have received a notification email, check the course details in Delta through the link sent in the email.
 Update if necessary.
 See the Delta user manual for instructions:

 - Deadline Round 1: 4 February 2020 at 16.00 CEST

 Check your website to make sure you link to all our latest OKP documents for candidates.
 Also, promote the scholarship on your website.

 Once candidates have registered for the course at your institution, send your students a link to the application page in Delta, to apply for the scholarship.
 Candidates must meet the eligibility criteria of the scholarship programme.
 You can send them a link to our Study in Holland website for more information.